Updates made to this guidance

 Often the umbilical cord and/or placenta are ceremoniously buried according to the wishes and aspirations of the family for the child.
 Traditionally these hopes are often in relation to the wellbeing of the family, community and church.

-Disability includes physical, sensory, neurological, intellectual, mental health and addiction impairments.
+Disability includes physical, psychosocial, cognitive, sensory, and intellectual impairments.

 Unborn or newborn pēpi of disabled parents and unborn or newborn pēpi with disabilities have the same rights as everyone else to an ordinary family life and to create and maintain families.
 Our goal is to support both disabled parents to successfully care for their pēpi and those caring for a disabled pēpi, within the context of their whānau or family and support networks.